alanrogers/eghop/src/suggested.md

     Ukraine—the closest area where these ancestries coexisted from around 3000 BCE."

-1. [Orkin et al 2020][orkin20:biorxiv] The evolution of ecological flexibility, large brains, and long lives: capuchin monkey genomics revealed with fecalFACS.

-  * "We compared genomes of capuchin populations from tropical dry forests and lowland rainforests and identified population divergence in genes involved in water balance, kidney function, and metabolism.
-Through a comparative genomics approach spanning a wide diversity of mammals, we identified genes under positive selection associated with longevity and brain development."

 1. [Fernandes et al. 2020][fernandes20:nee] The spread of steppe and Iranian-related ancestry in the islands of the western Mediterranean.